Friday, September 22, 2023

 So yes, the house is currently on the market.

 As I write this blog post, we're happily living in our RV, and that’s where we plan to stay until we know what's next!
+We're trying not to be in a hurry though.
+At least that's what we tell ourselves.

 While waiting, the plan is to do some RV meandering with regular visits back to our North Texas home base.